giansalvo/segmentation/README.md

 # Introduction
-This script implements a Convolutional Nneural Network (U-net) to perform the semantic segmentation of 2D images.
+This script implements a Convolutional Neural Network (U-net) to perform the semantic segmentation of 2D images.
 The framework used is Keras by Tensorflow.

 The type of data we are going to manipulate consist in: